 “If you have an excavator and want to do a couple projects all at once, you have lots of different opportunities with an excavator,” Altoff adds.

-If your customer has a large trench to dig, or many trenches to dig, the mini-excavator route with a trenching attachment may not be the best way to go.
-“Mini excavators generally run smaller diesel engines with hydraulic pumps,” says Kuyers.
+If your customer has a large trench to dig, or many trenches to dig, the compact excavator route with a trenching attachment might not be the best way to go.
+“Compact excavators generally run smaller diesel engines with hydraulic pumps,” says Kuyers.
 “An auxiliary pump would run the trencher circuit to the attachment.
 Generally when you’re trying to track the machine and trench with the attachment, you’re draining a lot of horsepower.
 It’s not necessarily the most efficient operation since it’s not generally designed to handle a lot of hydraulic flow and torque, which trenchers require.”

 Most customers have many jobsites to visit and several trenches to dig.
-This may also lean your customer to a dedicated unit.
+This might also lean your customer to a dedicated unit.
 “The walk behind trencher is typically lighter weight and easier to trailer to and from jobs,” says Lamerton.
-“In addition, it is easier for the operator to trench a consistent depth with a walk behind trencher over a mini excavator with a trenching attachment.”
+“In addition, it is easier for the operator to trench a consistent depth with a walk behind trencher over a compact excavator with a trenching attachment.”

 In the end, you can lead your customers to making the best decision for their project by asking questions about the job they’re doing, and then putting the right tools in their hands to get it done in the most productive way possible.